-The Fourth of July usually finds me in the pool or somewhere on a beach, but almost always with good food, typically cooked on the grill.
+Memorial Day and the Fourth of July usually finds me in the pool or somewhere on a beach, but almost always with good food, typically cooked on the grill.
 Summertime is all about easy cooking and not heating up the oven.
-Today, I’ll give you some ideas for a fun and festive July 4th menu that’s big on flavor and comes together with little preparation.
+Today, I’ll give you some ideas for a fun and festive patriotic menu that’s big on flavor and comes together with little preparation.
 I’m also sharing my recipe for Grilled Corn on the Cob with Cayenne Herb Butter.

 - Grilled Hamburgers and Hot Dogs with toasted buns and all the fixings